treasure-data/digdag/digdag-docs/src/operators/redshift_load.md

 * **csv**: CHARACTER

   Parameter mapped to `CSV` parameter of Redshift's `COPY` statement.
-  If you want to just use default quote charactor of `CSV` parameter, set empty string like `csv: ''`
+  If you want to just use default quote character of `CSV` parameter, set empty string like `csv: ''`

   Examples: